Best Practices

 • Team members’ relationships with undergraduate students should be professional at all times, both in class and outside of class

-• Observation of sections should not be intrusive, the timing of observations should be mutually negotiated, and the resulting feedback should be delivered in a supportive, constructive manner
+• In cases where TAs are assigned to discussion sections, observation should not be intrusive, the timing of observations should be mutually negotiated, and the resulting feedback should be delivered in a supportive, constructive manner

-• Significant work added to the Teaching Assistant’s load which was not anticipated and discussed at the commencement of the course
+• Significant work added to the teaching assistant’s load which was not anticipated and discussed in the TA Expectations form

-• Criticisms by teaching team members of one another to or in presence of undergraduate students
+• Criticisms by teaching team members of one another in the presence of undergraduate students

 • Unequal access to resources and opportunities for learning given to different undergraduate students in the same course